What to Do When There’s a Water Emergency

 Cuts and scrapes are common when walking on slippery surfaces like the deck of the boat, and when swimming around boat engines.

-On the other hand, more serious injuries like concussions and broken bones can occur when practicing water sports like wake boarding, tubing, and jet skiing.
+On the other hand, more serious injuries like concussions and broken bones can occur when practicing water sports like wake boarding and tubing.

 Water medical emergencies

 Water medical emergencies are serious and can vary widely.
 A few of the most common medical emergencies are asthma attacks, heart attacks, heat stroke, and drowning.